-Every inch of the NEC Versa 2200C has a purpose - even the underside!
+Every inch of the NEC Versa 2205C has a purpose - even the underside!
 Turn your system upside down.
 You'll see three compartments.
 The small compartment is for expansion memory modules.
 Another compartment contains the Lithium Ion (Li-Ion) battery.
-There is also a compartment for an internal data/fax modem.
+The battery release latch releases the battery.
+There is also a compartment for the internal data/fax modem.